zhouc20/zhouc.ai/index.md

 My research interest lies broadly in **theoretical and applied machine learning**.
 I aim to understand the foundations of machine learning, with a special focus on its probabilistic and geometric nature.
 I'm also interested in application areas including computer vision, natural language processing and computational biology.
 Some of my interested research topics include:

-- **Theoretical Machine Learning:** optimization, statistics, game theory
+- **Machine Learning Foundations:** statistics, expressivity, optimization
-- **Generative Models:** diffusion models, LLMs, multi-modal foundation models
+- **Generative Models:** diffusion models, LLM reasoning, multi-modal foundation models
 - **AI for Science:** geometric deep learning, AI4biology, AI4healthcare

 ## News